TheGrandmother/jFML/README.md

 Basic Usage
 -----
 Run the VFml class.
-Press Ctrl+Alt+A to Assemble and load a file. (cloud.asm is the only working interesting file) Press Ctrl+Alt+S to start the VM.
+Press Ctrl+Alt+A to Assemble and load a file.
+Press Ctrl+Alt+S to start the VM.
 Hold Ctrl+Alt+D to see debug information.
 Hold Ctrl+Alt+Q to pause the machine.